nss-day-cohort-24/chatty-purely-blue-pineapple/README.md

 ### Options

 1. Create two checkboxes below the message input field.
 One labeled "Dark theme" and the other labeled "Large text".
-1. When the user clicks on the dark theme checkbox, change the background color of your application to a dark gray, and the font color for messages should be white(ish)... you pick.
+1. When the user clicks on the dark theme checkbox, change the background color of your application to a darker shade, and the font color for messages should be light.
-1. If the user unchecks the box, the background color should change back to white with black text for messages.
+1. If the user unchecks the box, the background color should change back to a lighter color with darker color text for messages.
+1. Make sure for both themes, you stick to the provided style guide.

 ### Messages
 1. When the page is first loaded, you must load 5 messages from a local JSON file and pre-fill a message area `<div>` below the input field that will also hold all new messages as they get created.